FranciscoMoretti/site/content/tag/vs-code.md

 tag: VS Code

 title: The VS Code Guide - Mastering the IDE for Web Development
 description: Learn how to master VS Code, the popular IDE for web development.
-Discover essential features, shortcuts, and extensions to boost your productivity and coding experience.
+Discover essential features, shortcuts, and extensions to boost your productivity.
 date: 2023-07-06
 image:
 ---